pingcap/docs-dm/en/task-configuration-file-full.md

 online-ddl-scheme: "gh-ost"     # Only "gh-ost" and "pt" are currently supported.
 case-sensitive: false           # Whether schema/table is case-sensitive.
 ignore-checking-items: []       # No element, which means not to disable any checking items.
 clean-dump-file: true           # Whether to clean up the files generated during data dump.
 Note that these include `metadata` files.
+New in v1.0.7.

 target-database:                # Configuration of the downstream database instance.
   host: "192.168.0.1"